Year 10

 Extra-curricular Activities

 The school provides a wide range of activities outside of conventional classroom time and it is important that pupils make the most of the opportunities on offer.
-This helps pupils to settle in to the new school year, make new friends and develop their social skills.
+This helps pupils to settle into the new school year, make new friends and develop their social skills.
 Most departments in the school have additional sessions that further engage students and developing their knowledge and understanding.
 These are a great way to learn more in a specific area and make new friends with similar interests.
-Activities take place at lunchtimes and after school, and timetables are available in every classroom.
+Activities take place before school, during break time/lunchtimes and after school.
+The extracurricular timetable can be found on the school website and is on the Extra Curricular noticeboard in school.
 It is recommended that all pupils take part in some form of extra-curricular activity to help them feel part of their school.

 Achievement and Rewards